 Earth Science Outside -y2018-2019 – Via SLDistrict

-Teachers as Earth Scientists
+Teachers as Earth Scientists: JOY of patterns outside.

 Please do this on your own AND with a buddy.
 Meaning… do not do this as a cohort because someone may inadvertently steal your education!
 However, Warm Springs Park walkabout is an interesting neighborhood and, although safe, homeless camps have existed across Victory Road.
 I think you’ll feel more confident if you have a buddy… but fight for your education!
 Don’t let whomever you are with “give you the answers.”